inivekin/abosa/abosa.typ

 and draining white when seeing true.
 It's commonplace, what I assert,
-I wish it known by ev'ry beast: you need not be heard, to be hurt, and do not need death to feel ceased.
+I wish it known by ev'ry beast: you needn't be heard, to be hurt, and do not need death to feel ceased.
 Inside the airy gash I tore
 in weakest guard of bubbles' case